Book In Our Names

 Invisible No More examines issues of racial profiling, police violence, criminalization and mass incarceration through the lens of women’s experiences.
 How do women, trans, and gender nonconforming people experience policing in ways that are similar to other members of communities of color, and how are their experiences unique?
 What do their experiences teach us about the shape and scope of police violence, and how do they expand our framing of the issues and our demands for justice?
 How do they call on us to radically reimagine our visions of safety and the means we devote to achieving it?
 A unique perspective on one of the central issues of our time, rooted in over two decades of experience on the front lines of movements to end police violence.

-The Missing Story of #MeToo: Police Sexual Violence – Patterns, Prevention, and Policy Responses
+The Missing Story of #MeToo: Police Sexual Violence

-In the midst of a national conversation on sexual harassment and assault, one form of sexual violence remains shrouded in silence: when police officers are the perpetrators.
+In the midst of an ongoing national conversation on sexual harassment and assault, one form of sexual violence remains shrouded in silence: when police officers are the perpetrators.
 Although studies show that sexual violence is the second most frequently reported form of police misconduct after excessive force, it is not the second most frequently talked about, despite the fact that an officer is caught in the act every 5 days.
 What does sexual violence by police look like?
 Who do officers target?
 Most importantly, how can we put a stop to this systemic problem?
 No survivor should be left out of the conversation, or the solution, just because the person who sexually assaulted her was a police officer.